livekit/egress/README.md

 # LiveKit Recording

-All your recording needs, in one place.
+All your live recording needs in one place.
+Record any website using our recorder, or deploy our service to manage it for you.

-## Worker
+## Service

-Simply deploy the [recorder service](https://github.com/livekit/livekit-recorder/tree/main/service), and your livekit server will handle the rest.
+Simply deploy the [service](https://github.com/livekit/livekit-recorder/tree/main/service), and your livekit server will handle the rest.

 ## Recorder

 Want to record, but haven't made the switch to LiveKit yet?
 No problem!
-We built our [recorder](https://github.com/livekit/livekit-recorder/tree/main/recorder) to work with any provider (or any website, really).
+We built a standalone [recorder](https://github.com/livekit/livekit-recorder/tree/main/recorder) that works with any provider (or any website)!

 ## Templates